Spanish Studies in Costa Rica

 Students with documented disabilities who may need accommodations during their study abroad experience should discuss these needs with the Program Director and the Office of Disability Services at the time of application.

-The program is open to undergraduate students who meet all academic requirements of the Georgia State University’s Department of Modern & Classical Languages.
-Program size is limited and participation is contingent upon acceptance by the Program Director.
+The program is open to undergraduate students who meet all academic requirements of Georgia State’s Department of Modern & Classical Languages.
+Program size is limited and participation is contingent upon acceptance by the program directors.

 CREDITS AND COURSES